 Step 1: The User Taps On “Start”

-When the user opens up your questionnaire they’ll see it’s Title Screen.
-Once the user is ready to take the questionnaire they will tap on “Start”.
+When the user opens up your questionnaire they’ll see its Title Screen.
+Once the user is ready to take the questionnaire they will tap on “Start”

 Step 2: The User Goes Through Your Questions

-As we mentioned before, there’s four question types.
+We will cover the basics for a few of our question types.
 For a Single Answer question users will select one of the answers provided:

-For a Multiple Answer question the user can select as many answers as they want:
+For a Multiple Answer question, the user can select as many answers as they want:

-If you gave users the Free Text option all they need to do to enter in their answer is to tap on the option that you enabled Free Text on:
+If you gave users the Free Text option all they need to do to enter their answer is to tap on the option that you enabled Free Text on:

 Then they simply type in their answer and tap “Done”: